PetersenAndreas/Flow3Week2/README.md

 <li>My answers for exercise "h" can be found in same subfolder in the file "ANSWERS"</li>
 </ol>

-- **Status for the assingment:** Made it all, except the yellow exercise "L" in the bottom.
+- **Status for the assingment:** Made it all, except the yellow exercise "L" at the bottom.

 ## Thursday - 02/04-2020
 1. The exercise "Getting Started" from assignment "Momondo like Servers" can be found in the subfolder "webscraber-momondo-demo-master" in the folder Tor-02-04-2020.(Disclaimer, this is Lars's solution, that he told us to use and hand in)<br>